rednut/docker-redis3-rc/README.md

 Build from source redis3 v3 release candidate dockerfile.

-allows you to play with new redis clustering functionality in a docker container
+Includes `redis-trib.rb` plus required ruby gems - allows you to play with new redis clustering functionality in a docker containers.

+Plays nice with fig.

 # Build / Pull Image Instructions